Boiron

 Boiron ([bwaʁɔ̃]) is a manufacturer of homeopathic products, headquartered in France and with an operating presence in 59 countries worldwide.
 It is the largest manufacturer of homeopathic products in the world.
-In 2004, it employed a workforce of 2,779 and had a turnover of € 313 million.
-It is currently a member of the CAC Small stock index.
+In 2004, it had a workforce of 2,779 and turnover of € 313 million.
+It is a member of the CAC Small stock index.

 In June 2005, the firm acquired Dolisos Laboratories, then the world's second largest manufacturer of homeopathic preparations.

-Products of Boiron include mono- (Hahnemanian) preparations and poly-, which Boiron refer to as "Proprietary drugs".
+Products of Boiron include mono- (Hahnemanian) and poly-preparations, which Boiron refer to as "proprietary drugs".

 Homeopathy is a pseudoscience with no evidence of effectiveness for stated claims or plausible mechanism of medicinal effect, and several class action lawsuits have been filed on behalf of consumers claiming that Boiron's homeopathic products, including Children's Coldcalm and Oscillococcinum, are useless and Boiron's marketing of these products is deceptive.